All Episodes

 And we are back.

-Uh I don't I don't think that the lack of performance, either by students or teachers in the public school system is simply because there's no uh remuneration or compensation for excellent effort.
+I don't think that the lack of performance, either by students or teachers, in the public school system, is simply because there's no remuneration or compensation for excellent effort.

-They have I used to have a sponsor, the uh the orange juice growers of Florida, and they they they mounted a national ban way back in the early 90s to uh to have the orange orange growers not advertise.
+I used to have a sponsor, the Orange Juice Growers of Florida, and they mounted a national ban way back in the early 90s to have the orange growers not advertise.

 They're a very political group, and they're very, very liberal.

-The bigger the government is better, uh, and rely on government for all the answers.
+The bigger the government is, better, and rely on government for all the answers.

-Uh the founding of the country was uh uh well the discovery of the country was unjust and immoral, uh, and everything that's happened since then has been uh one giant crime from slavery to kicking up.
+And everything that's happened since then has been one giant crime from slavery to kicking off.

-Yeah, yeah, I I I completely understand that that part of your point.
+Yeah, yeah, I completely understand that part of your point.

-But the the thing is is that you're assuming that they're organized enough to understand even the basis of their goal.
+But the thing is, is that you're assuming that they're organized enough to understand even the basis of their goal.

 And the problem is they don't have that much control.

-Listen, listen, uh I I don't I there's a lot of, you know, most of what you say I absolutely don't respect.
+Listen, there's a lot of, you know, most of what you say, I absolutely don't respect.

 I don't like our presidency.